 The gas supply for the cooktop burners is provided from the LPG tank.
-The cooktop is equipped with a 12 VDC electric igniter.
+The cooktop is equipped with a 120 volt electric igniter.
 Refer to the manual in your owner's kit for detailed operating instructions.

-MICRO/CONVECTION OVEN
+MICROWAVE/CONVECTION OVEN

-The microwave/convection oven provides programmed microwave cooking, convection operation for crisp, even broiling, or a combination of both.
+The microwave/convection oven provides programmed microwave cooking, convection operation for crisp and even broiling, or a combination of both.
 (See the manual in your owner's kit for detailed operation and caution notes.)
-Operates from shoreline or generator.
+Operates from shoreline, generator or inverter.